SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-4-moving-to-windows-phone.markdown

 ![VS2010ExpressPhone](http://xna-uk.net/blogs/darkgenesis/VS2010ExpressPhone_thumb_1878E542.png)

-&nbsp;

 * * *

-&nbsp;

 ### New project

-Now exactly the same as before in this [earlier post](/blogs/darkgenesis/archive/2010/06/04/intermission-3-updating-to-allow-for-changeable-resolution.aspx), you need to set up a new project, except this time you need to browse to the XNA Game Studio 4.0 section and select the “Windows Phone Game (4.0)” project.
+Now exactly the same as before in this [earlier post](/blogs/darkgenesis/archive/2010/06/04/intermission-3-updating-to-allow-for-changeable-resolution), you need to set up a new project, except this time you need to browse to the XNA Game Studio 4.0 section and select the “Windows Phone Game (4.0)” project.

 ![NewPhoneProject](http://xna-uk.net/blogs/darkgenesis/NewPhoneProject_thumb_581E6C2E.png)

-&nbsp;

 I suggest calling the project “XNAStarTrooper2D\_Phone7”, select an appropriate folder and click OK, then you will be presented with a nice clean empty Phone solution.